 Let the South Beach Food Tour (and Eating) Begin

-We met promptly at our assigned place incidentally NOT on South Beaches Ocean Drive but 2 blocks away.
-This location may seem odd, but out of all the restaurants we dined at that night only one of them was actually on the famous Ocean Drive!
-Hey, I’m not disappointed at all – this is what I REALLY loved about the tour.
+We met promptly at our assigned place incidentally NOT on South Beach’s Ocean Drive but two blocks away.
+This location may seem odd, but out of all the restaurants we dined at that night, only one of them was actually on the famous Ocean Drive!
+Hey, I’m not disappointed at all – this is what I loved about the tour.
 Read on; I don’t want to spoil it for you.

-Richie – A Tour is Only as Good as the Tour Guide
+Richie – A Miami Food Tour is Only as Good as the Tour Guide

-Don’t be thinking that the tour is ALL about good eats; it also covers the stories behind the historic buildings, lifestyles of the rich and famous both in the past and in the present.
-Richie shared who ate where, what movie was filmed where, and unfortunately who died here.
+Don’t be thinking that the tour is ALL about good eats; it also covers the history, the art deco buildings, and stories about the lifestyles of the rich and famous both in the past and in the present.
+Richie shared who ate where, what movie was filmed where, and unfortunately who died here

 Miami Culinary Tours – One Course at a Time

-I’m not going to share everything we ate on our tour because you need and I do mean NEED to do the tour yourself.
+I’m not going to share everything we ate on our tour because you need and I do mean NEED to take this tour yourself.
 But here are some highlights.